En-Talal-ALSohimiy/talal-cyber-lab/README.md

 ## English quick start

 Install Docker Engine, Compose v2 and OpenSSL on Linux.
 Run `bash install.sh` from the project directory, read `/data/initial-password.txt` with the command above and open http://localhost:3210.
-This standalone edition uses a local account, SQLite and a file evidence store; it does not require Sites or ChatGPT.
+This standalone edition uses a local account, SQLite and a file evidence store; it does not require Sites .

 Create a scoped case, deposit a bounded evidence file, select an installed execution profile and run it.
 The isolated worker returns actual output, which is deposited automatically with a hash and custody record.
 Nmap inventory output additionally passes through the findings connector.
 Review findings and save bilingual reports from the same interface.